mlalpha/Portable-AR-Sandbox/README.md

 This project try to lower down the cost of the development and make the whole device more portable and affordable for public users and education institutions.

-This project take Google tango-example-java(https://github.com/googlearchive/tango-examples-java) as a reference.
+This project take Google Example projects for Project Tango Java API(https://github.com/googlearchive/tango-examples-java) and jloehr Augmented Sandbox with Unity3D and Kinect(https://github.com/jloehr/AR-Sandbox) as references.

 The demo vide is [here](https://www.youtube.com/watch?v=OLO_ZaWwkNw).